-As at December 31, 2020, the Company had:
+As at September 30, 2023, the Company had:

-- cash and cash equivalents of \$215,734 (\$453,815 2019) - rough diamond inventory of \$348,777 (\$142,976 -2019) - accounts receivable of \$80.714 (\$56.404 2019) - prepaid expenses of \$93,009 (\$51,020 2019).
+- cash and cash equivalents of \$56,939 (\$447,918 2022) - inventory of \$282,644 (\$869,436 -2022) - accounts receivable of \$171,472 (\$684,457 2022) - prepaid expenses of \$123,397 (\$185,172 2022).

-The Company believes it has adequate cash, or the potential to access additional capital if required, for the continued development, commissioning, bulk sampling, and advancement of the recommended work programs, and the potential to generate future revenues from the incidental recovery and sale of rough diamonds from the combined efforts underway at the project.
+The Company believes it has adequate cash, or the potential to access additional capital if required, for the continued development, commissioning, bulk sampling, and advancement of the recommended work programs, and the potential to generate future revenues from the incidental recovery and sale of rough diamonds from the combined efforts underway at the Project.

 A portion of the cash on hand and available for use by the Company was held in its foreign bank accounts in South Africa and is being used for the continued advancement of the Krone-Endora at Venetia project and for general corporate purposes.
-The Company also follows certain procedures to aid in the recovery and re-investment of funds from its projects and inter-corporate shareholder loans.
+The Company also follows certain procedures to aid in the recovery and reinvestment of funds from its projects and inter-corporate shareholder loans.